Agricultural Hall

 Woodenware from Maine, hive tools from Massachusetts' own Maxant Industries, clothing, smokers, bottling glassware, and more.
 See a more complete sales sheet below and on the "More Beekeeping Supplies" page.

-Beekeeping Workshops at
+Local Beekeeping Workshops

-Several workshops are taught in and around Boston each winter and early spring, mostly through the Boston Area Beekeepers Association (BABA).
-Swarm management, mite control, and other workshops follow later in spring and into summer (many held at the Boston Nature Center in Mattapan).
+Several workshops are taught each winter and early spring.
+Later, swarm management, mite control, and other workshops follow later in sppring and into summer.
+Check "News & Events," at left, the calendar here, or give me a call.

 Beekeeping Links

-1) Boston Area Beekeepers Association (BABA) at: http://www.bostonbeekeepers.org/
+1) Boston Beekeepers at: http://www.BostonBeekeepers.org/

-2) Mass Beekeepers Assn.
-(MassBee) at; http://www.massbee.org/
+2) Mass Beekeepers Assn. at; http://www.massbee.org/

 Prices are for unassembled hive components.
 Assembled hives are available for approximately 40% above unassembled prices.
 Call for details.